 How Does the Type of Loan Affect Your Repayment Options?

 Before you choose to refinance, one of the first steps is figuring out if there’s a benefit to refinancing in the first place.
 To fully understand and compare your refinancing and consolidation options, a first step is to assess all of your loans, as well as their terms and repayment options.

 Determining the type of loan that you have and the particulars of that loan– such as the rate, repayment term and availability of deferment – are key when choosing an option that works based on your personal circumstances.

 First, determine if the loan is federal or private to figure out your repayment options.

 You might find that if you choose to refinance with a private, or non-bank, lender you could benefit from a lower interest rate.
 However, your loan term could change and instead of paying over 10 years in the standard repayment, your repayment period may be shorter.
-Private loans may also offer forbearance and deferment, which sometimes aren’t available options for federal loans, and if you choose to refinance the loan, it would be considered a new loan with a new rate, repayment term, and product features and benefits.
+Private loans may offer forbearance and deferment.
+If you choose to refinance the loan, it would be considered a new loan with a new rate, repayment term, and product features and benefits.

 If you choose a private lender to refinance federal loans, repayment options offered by the government could be lost.

 However, if your interest rate is too high, a private lender loan refinance could be a better option.
 Once again, it is important to note how this could change federal loan benefits attached to the original loan.

 Federal loans can often include flexible repayment options such as deferment, forbearance or even choosing a new payment plan to stretch out the loan repayment.